Loss and Grief Counselling

 The death of a loved one, loss of a relationship, job, home, health, or something or someone special can result in grief.
 Loss and grief can be numbing, painful, confusing, and isolating.
 It profoundly impacts our relationships with ourselves and others and our sense of place.

 Grief is our reaction to loss – anticipated, unexpected or a wish that never happened.
 Grief reactions impact our bodies, thoughts, emotions, relationships, behaviour, and beliefs.
 It is unique, with no timelines, stages or hierarchy to grief.

 Grief counselling can be beneficial during times of anticipatory loss.
 For example, you may be a carer for a loved one with a terminal illness and find it difficult to confide in others or work through the overwhelm of the situation.
 Another example is when you may suspect that a relationship or friendship is changing or ending.

 You might be experiencing disenfranchised grief if you can’t express your sorrow in your community.
-For example, the death of a beloved companion animal, death due to addictions, or a relationship that others have not accepted is all examples of disenfranchised grief.
+For example, the death of a beloved companion animal, death due to addictions, or a relationship that others have not accepted are all examples of disenfranchised grief.

 Recent losses, whether sudden and unexpected or anticipated but not expected, might leave you in acute grief.
 Counselling can help normalise and validate the thoughts, emotions, and body sensations you may be experiencing, which may be intense or numbing.
 It can help to process what has happened and to experience compassionate and empathic support.